alik15/obsidian-git-sync/bee13-thinges/Assignment/Assignment.md

 port = 53
 ```

- we will also add an upstream DNS server we have talked about earlier.
+ We will also add an upstream DNS server we have talked about earlier.

 ```bash
 # Google's nameservers